Note 2 - Summary of significant accounting policies: Basis of presentation (Policies)

 Basis of presentation

-The accompanying consolidated financial statements and related notes include the activity of majority-owned subsidiaries of 51% or more.
+The accompanying consolidated financial statements and related notes include the activity of subsidiaries in which a controlling financial interest is owned.
 The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP).
 Significant intercompany balances and transactions have been eliminated in consolidation.
+Certain prior period amounts have been reclassified to conform with current period presentation.

-As shown in the accompanying financial statements, the Company has a significant accumulated deficit of $10,601,231 as of December 31, 2020.
-The Company continues to experience negative cash flows from operations.
-The Companys operating results in 2019 were significantly impacted by G Farmas default on the notes receivable, failure of consideration related to G Farmas purchase of shares of Common Stock, and loss of value of the equity interest in G Farma Equity Entities, described in Note 8 to the consolidated financial statements, resulting in full impairment of these investments in the aggregate amount of $1,686,653.
-In addition, in 2019, the Company recorded a bad debt reserve on the G Farma equipment leases receivable of $765,001 and recorded an additional bad debt reserve of $19,519 for the year ended December 31, 2020, see Note 9.
+As shown in the accompanying financial statements, the Company has a significant accumulated deficit of $10,307,161 as of June 30, 2020.
+The Company also continues to experience negative cash flows from operations.
+The Companys operating results in 2019 were significantly impacted by G Farmas default on the notes receivable, failure of consideration related to G Farmas purchase of shares of Common Stock, and loss of value of the equity interest in G Farma Equity Entities, described in Note 8 to the condensed consolidated financial statements, resulting in full impairment of these investments in the aggregate amount of $1,686,653.
+In addition, in 2019, the Company recorded a bad debt reserve on the G Farma equipment leases receivable of $765,001 and recorded an additional bad debt reserve of $19,519 for the six months ended June 30, 2020, see Note 9.

 The Company management believes it is more likely than not that Electrum will prevail in the legal action described in Note 10 to the consolidated financial statements, in which the Company has an interest.
 However, there is no surety that Electrum will prevail in its legal action or that we will be able to recover our funds and our percentage of the Litigation Recovery if Electrum does prevail.